Unsatisfied requirements can cause financial aid delays, prevent students from receiving aid offers, and prevent aid from disbursing.

 Students are notified via their MIX email on their WVU Portal if they have unsatisfied requirements.

-Where Can You Find Unsatisfied Requirements?
+Where Can I Find My Unsatisfied Requirements?

-- Go to https://portal.wvu.edu
+- Go to your WVU Portal

-- Click on "Financial Aid Information"
+- Click on the "Financial Aid Information" button

-- Select the appropriate aid year
+- Select the appropriate award year

 ** Please note if you have a scholarship or private loan check made out to both you and the University, you must endorse the check before we can apply it to your student account.
-You will be contacted via your student MIX email should we receive a check that needs endorsed by you.
+You will be contacted via your MIX email should we receive a check that needs endorsed by you.

 What is Verification?